Overview and Roadmap of Team Automata: Realisation

 \item For realisable global models, we construct realisations in terms of systems of local quotients.
 This technique differs from projections used, e.g., for multi-party session types, where projections are partial operations depending on syntactic conditions (cf., e.g., \cite{DBLP:journals/entcs/BejleriY09}).
 Our approach assumes no restrictions on the form of global models.
 However, the syntactic restrictions used for global types guarantee some kind of communication properties of a resulting system which we consider separately (cf.\ Section~\ref{sec:comm}).

-\item There are other papers in the literature in the context of different formalisms dealing with decomposition of port automata~\cite{KC09}, Petri nets, or algebraic processes into (indecomposable) components~\cite{MM93,Lut16} used for the efficient verification and parallelisation of concurrent systems \cite{CGM98,GM92} or to obtain better (optimised) implementations~\cite{TCV21,TCV22}. \end{enumerate}
+\item There are other papers in the literature in the context of different formalisms dealing with decomposition of port automata~\cite{KC09}, Petri nets, or algebraic processes into (indecomposable) components~\cite{MM93,Lut16} used for the efficient verification and parallelisation of concurrent systems \cite{CGM98,GM92} or to obtain better (optimised) implementations~\cite{TCV21,TCV22}.
+Moreover, Saeedloei and Klu{\'{z}}niak recently tackled the problem of realisability of sets of (sequential) timed scenarios as a timed scenario expression that realises the set~\cite{SK26}.\footnote{A timed scenario is a sequence of events with a set of constraints on the times at which the events occur.} \end{enumerate}